 Many successful logos take on a minimalistic approach with a strong story behind them.
 Sometimes what you depict between the lines can be more powerful than what you outright display.
 A good rule of thumb is to keep your logo:

-If you would like to create a unique and strong logo with everything you have learned from these flourishing businesses, check out our logo maker today.
+If you would like to create a unique and strong logo with everything you have learned from these flourishing businesses, check out our free logo maker today.